bio-tools/biotoolsDocs/docs/community_specific_guidelines.rst

 * Click on *Update this record* to edit the entry (visible only if you own the entry or have editing rights)

 .. note::
    It can take a little while for other users to respond to requests for edit rights or ownership.
-If these are not granted within a day or two, please mail `registry-support <mailto:registry-support@elixir-dk.org>`_.
+If these are not granted within a day or two, please mail `registry-support <mailto:support-bio-tools@sdu.dk>`_.

 Creating entries